 It’s a curse, since entry barrier is higher, there are more moving pieces and you have to learn them all to create something useful.
 It’s easier to get lost and abandon Fibery.
 Everything has a cost.
 With power comes complexity.
 Fibery hasn’t found a good balance between freedom and complexity yet.

-Let’s create a workspace/app
+Let’s create a workspace/space

 We’ll try to create a basic process in both tools.
 Let’s take a simple Product Tracking process with Epics and Features.
 Epics are huge requirements that break down to smaller requirements (Features).